eccvsubmission/eccv1629/README.md

 ### Example usage
 Check the run.py script for a full overview of possibilities.
+NuScenes intention labels are available in the _data/labels_ folder.
 You can easily wrap the run scripts in a bash file to execute a number of folds or combinations.

 `python run.py --model-type [model type] --datasets hdd b4c oxford ...`